 Disney World Park tickets are one of the biggest costs of your entire Disney vacation.
 Those suckers are NOT cheap.
 It is important to understand as much as you can about the Disney park ticket system and options in order to save as much money as you can.

 If you haven’t already, make sure you take a look at the guide to Park Pass reservations.
-They are now an essential part of any Disney trip and are linked to your park tickets (updated on 3/2/2021).
+They are now an essential part of any Disney trip and are linked to your park tickets (Updated November 16, 2022).